nataliesyw/1340/README.md

 We would like to add the following functions in the system:

-1. Calculate the working hours of each employee based on their clock-in and clock-out time from the input text file.
-Determine whether they are late or on time.
+1. Determine whether employees are late or on time.

 2. Make a monthly record of attendance.
 Show a list of employees with perfect attendance.

 3. Make a monthly record of late arrival or early leave.
-Alert when the employees late or early leave for 5 times.

-4. Employees who have been late or left early for more than 5 times, 10% of salary would be deducted.
+4. Employees who have been absent for more than 3 times, $500 of salary would be deducted.

 5. Set a monthly target.
 Sort employees based on their targets achieved.
 Show that which employees reach the target and  those who don’t.

-6. Create a new employee record by adding the employee's ID, name, age, role and salary during program running time
+6. Create a new employee record by adding the employee's ID, name, age, role and salary during program running time.

 7. Search for an employee by inputting their ID, name, age, role.

-8. Edit or delete a the record of a current employee
+8. Edit or delete a the record of a current employee.

-9. Export the monthly record to an external file
+9. Export the monthly record to an external file.

+10. Sort for an employee by ID, age, salary, revenue, attendance, late arrivals, early leave.

+11. Load an external file.

 Coding style of our system: